- IMPORTANT INFORMATION AND WHO WE ARE

 We have set out below, in a table format, a description of all the ways we plan to use your personal information, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 Note that we may process your personal information for more than one lawful ground depending on the specific purpose for which we are using your information.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal information where more than one ground has been set out in the table below.
+Please contact us by clicking here if you need details about the specific legal ground we are relying on to process your personal information where more than one ground has been set out in the table below.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|